Best RTA vapes

-This Best RTA vape list will be a guide for all those out there that either vape with subohm tanks and want to start with RTAs, or maybe even those out there that already use RTAs but want a bit of help deciding on the next one.
-Even RDA users can easily adapt with tanks now since many rebuildable tank atomizers are increasingly designed like build decks on drippers (watch how many times we use the phrase “Velocity-style posts”!).
+Our Best RTA vapes of 2018 list will be a guide for all those out there that either vape with sub ohm tanks and want to start with RTAs, or maybe even those out there that already use RTAs but want a bit of help deciding on the next one.
+Even RDA users can easily adapt with tanks now since many rebuildable tank atomizers are increasingly designed like build decks on drippers (watch how many times we use the phrase “Velocity-style posts”!)

-We made this list to show the Best RTAs we consider to be solid choices in an increasingly saturated market.
+We made this Best RTA vapes list to show the Best RTAs we consider to be solid choices in an increasingly saturated market of 2018.
 Not all readers will agree with our choices in RTAs, but this is what we are going with until something else bumps an RTA out of its spot.
-And there won’t yet be specific rankings, but we will (eventually) separate groups of them by price brackets.
-For now, this list will be in an order of lowest to highest price.
 Updates and amendments will be on an ongoing basis and happening soon.

 Sit back and enjoy our list for the Best RTAs.
 Vape on!
 Read on.